completelyblank/Multedio/README.md

 ---

-This readme file serves as a roadmap for the Multedio project, highlighting our goals, progress, and future plans.
+This `README.md` file serves as a roadmap for the Multedio project, highlighting our goals, progress, and future plans.
 Regular collaboration and feedback sessions will play a crucial role in the successful development of this innovative Lightroom duplicate.

 **Make sure to check out our [GitHub repository](https://github.com/completelyblank/Multedio) for the latest updates and contributions!**

 ---